Minnesota Vikings: 1980s

-On January 6, 1986, following the 1985 season, Bud Grant re-retired, this time permanently, as head coach of the Vikings.
+On January 6, 1986, after the 1985 season, Bud Grant re-retired, this time permanently, as head coach of the Vikings.
 At the time of his retirement he held the 6th best winning record for a coach in NFL history with 168 career wins, including playoffs.
 In 18 seasons, he led the Vikings to a 158–96–5 regular-season record.
 Longtime Vikings assistant coach Jerry Burns was named the fourth head coach in team history on January 7, 1986.
 He served as the Vikings' offensive coordinator from 1968 to 1985, when the team won 11 division titles and played in four Super Bowls.
 In his first season, the Vikings, led by the NFL Comeback Player of the Year Tommy Kramer, went 9–7, their first winning record in four years.
 On August 2, 1986, Fran Tarkenton was the first player who played the majority of his career with the Vikings to be inducted into the Pro Football Hall of Fame.

-Following the strike-shortened 1987 season, the 8–7 Vikings, who had finished 8–4 in regular games but 0–3 using strike-replacement players, pulled two upsets in the playoffs.
+After the strike-shortened 1987 season, the 8–7 Vikings, who had finished 8–4 in regular games but 0–3 using strike-replacement players, pulled two upsets in the playoffs.
 They defeated the 12–3 New Orleans Saints 44–10 at the Louisiana Superdome in the Wild Card game.
 The following week, in the Divisional Playoff game, they beat the 13–2 San Francisco 49ers 36–24 at Candlestick Park.
 During that game, Anthony Carter set the all-time record for most receiving yards in a playoff game with 227 yards.
 The Vikings played the Washington Redskins in the NFC Championship Game on January 17, 1988, at RFK Stadium.
 Trailing 17–10, the Vikings drove to the Redskins' 6-yard line with a little over a minute left in the game, but failed to get the ball into the end zone.
 The Vikings' hopes of a Super Bowl ended when Darrin Nelson dropped a pass from Wade Wilson on fourth down at the goal line.

 On October 12, 1989, the Vikings acquired Herschel Walker from Dallas.
 The final result of the trade gave the Vikings Walker, third-round choice Mike Jones, fifth-round choice Reggie Thornton and 10th-round choice Pat Newman in 1990 and a third-round choice Jake Reed in 1991.
 Dallas received Issiac Holt, David Howard, Darrin Nelson, Jesse Solomon, Alex Stewart, a first-, second- and a sixth-round choice in 1990, first- and second-round choices in 1991 and a first-, second- and third-round choice in 1992.
 Two of those selections turned into Emmitt Smith and Darren Woodson.
 Walker's performance fell short of expectations in his three seasons with the Vikings, while the Cowboys rode their draft picks to three Super Bowl victories in the early-to-mid-1990s.